Riksarkivet/ra-sokprototyper/utils/README.md

 SPARQL query that parses IIIF metadata and outputs a canvas level table.

-## `iiif-image-index-builder.ipynb`
+## `iiif-image-index-builder.py`

-Notebook for building the image index needed for displaying images in grid-browser's "browse" mode.
+Python script for building the image index needed for displaying images in grid-browser's "browse" mode.